Ayivugwe/Ayivugwe/README.md

 # My interests
 - Research
+- Programming
+- Teaching
 - Learning new things
+- Building communities
 - Building things which can help the community and the whole world.
 - SEO
 - Building websites
 - Helping others

-# What I am currently learning
-- Docker
-- Kubernetes
-- Cloud
-- NextJS
-- Web design

 # Tools I use